Rashedul/diffER/README.md

 ```

 #### Example command with genome file (hg38) for chr10 only
- - Time: ~10 minutes on a personal computer
+ - Time: ~10 minutes on a MacBook

 ```
 python diffER.py \